 Just One or Two Pieces

 Just how much xylitol can kill a dog?
 Simple answer – hardly any.
 It takes very little xylitol to cause signs of toxicity in dogs.
 The ASPCA Animal Poison Control Center (APCC) has reported that dogs ingesting greater than 0.1 g/kg of xylitol should be considered at risk.
-At doses exceeding 0.5 g/kg, there is a risk of liver failure (hepatic necrosis) and other more serious effects.
+There is a risk of liver failure at doses exceeding 0.5 g/kg (hepatic necrosis) and other more serious effects.

 It is often difficult to determine exactly how many grams of xylitol were ingested.
 Although the xylitol content is more commonly listed on food products, this is not the case with many chewing gums.
 In general, it is estimated that one or two pieces of gum could cause a dangerous drop in blood sugar in a 20 lb dog.
-For example, a Terrier named Ladybug Graham, who weighed 9.8 lbs died from eating just one piece of gum.
+For example, a Terrier named Ladybug Graham, who weighed 9.8 lbs, died from eating just one gum piece.
 One piece.

 Signs & Symptoms

 Vomiting is usually the first sign of toxicity, and then in 30-60 minutes, hypoglycemia can occur.
 The signs of hypoglycemia can be lethargy, ataxia (stumbling around), collapse, and seizure.
 In cases where gum with xylitol was ingested, the hypoglycemia may be delayed for up to 12 hours.
-In severe, over doses, some dogs do not display the signs of hypoglycemia before the onset of liver failure (hepatic necrosis).
+Some dogs do not display hypoglycemia signs in severe overdoses before the onset of liver failure (hepatic necrosis).
 Instead, lethargy and vomiting occurred 9-72 hours after exposure.
 They developed petechia (small spots of bleeding on the skin and mucous membranes like gums), ecchymosis (larger spots of bleeding seen on the skin and mucous membranes), and gastric hemorrhage (bleeding in the stomach).

 Get Your Dog to Vomit